-The Nominating and Compensation Committee is also responsible for assisting the board of directors in respect of director and officer compensation matters.
-In accordance with its charter, the Nominating and Compensation Committee establishes and reviews our overall compensation philosophy and, at least annually, its general compensation policies with respect to the chief executive officer (and other officers), including the corporate goals and objectives and the annual performance objectives relevant to him.
+The Compensation Committee is responsible for assisting the board of directors in respect of director and officer compensation matters.
+In accordance with its charter, the Compensation Committee establishes and reviews our overall compensation philosophy and, at least annually, its general compensation policies with respect to the chief executive officer (and other officers), including the corporate goals and objectives and the annual performance objectives relevant to him.
 The committee evaluates the chief executive officer's performance in light these goals and objectives and, based on its evaluation, determines and approves the annual salary, bonus, options and other benefits of the chief executive officer.
 In determining his compensation, the committee may consider a number of factors, including the Corporation's performance, the value of similar incentive awards to chief executive officers at comparable companies, the awards given to the chief executive officer in past years and other factors it considers relevant.
+In the case of the 2016 compensation of our chief executive officer, the committee made recommendations which were approved by the board.

-The Nominating and Compensation Committee also reviews the adequacy and form of compensation of our directors, with a view to ensuring it realistically reflects the responsibilities and risks involved in being a director of the company.
+The Compensation Committee also reviews the adequacy and form of compensation of our directors, with a view to ensuring it realistically reflects the responsibilities and risks involved in being a director of the company.
 The committee recommends to the board for approval the form of remuneration of directors and the amount to which each director will be entitled.